 When you must not take it

-You have or have had any of the following:
+Do not take this medicine if you have or have had any of the following medical conditions:

-sudden loss of consciousness
+sudden losses of consciousness

 asthma, wheezing, difficulty breathing or other severe lung problems

-allergic problems, including hay fever
+a history of allergic problems, including hayfever

-a very slow heart beat, less than 45 to 50 beats per minute
+a very slow heartbeat (less than 45 to 50 beats per minute)

 low blood pressure

-phaeochromocytoma (a rare tumour of the adrenal gland) which is not already being treated with other medicines
+phaeochromocytoma (a rare tumour of the adrenal gland) which is not already being

 swollen ankles and/or tiredness due to heart disease or certain other heart conditions